Coronavirus fears spark surge in a volatility-focused ETN, but with a downside

 NEW YORK (Reuters) - A product that traders use to profit from surges in volatility has soared as coronavirus fears ravaged stocks, prompting concern about a plunge if the market’s wild swings subside.

 The VelocityShares Daily 2x VIX Short-Term ETN (TVIX.O) started the year at just short of $49 a share and shot as high as $1,000 a share as markets plunged and volatility exploded.
-The exchange-traded product (ETP), issued by Credit Suisse, last traded at $607.56.
+The exchange-traded product (ETP), issued by Credit Suisse, last traded at $532.03 on Monday.

 TVIX trades like a stock and is tied to the movements of derivatives linked to the Cboe Volatility Index , known as Wall Street’s “fear gauge” because it tends to rise when the market falls.